Sewage Cleanup is No Joke

 If you decide to start cleaning up, you could prevent further damage to your home.
 Early cleanup prevents bacteria and viruses from spreading, creating foul odors that won’t be easily removed from your home.
 The spreading bacteria in the sewage can also make your family sick if it isn’t dealt with.

 DIY Sewage Cleanup

-Step 4 – Soak up remaining liquid with paper towels or rags.
+- Step 4 – Soak up the remaining liquid with paper towels or rags.
 Throw rags away.

-Step 7 – Mop and scrub area with a 1:1 solution of bleach and water
+- Step 7 – Mop and scrub the area with a 1:1 solution of bleach and water

-You should only consider beginning the cleanup process in cases of minor sewage spills.
-Minor sewage spills have just happened and are confined to one area of your home.
+You should only consider beginning the cleanup process in minor sewage spills.
+Minor spills have just happened and are confined to one area of your home.

 “Decontamination, which includes water extraction, cleaning, and disinfection, can be effective in reducing this particular potential health risk,” according to health scientists at the University of Michigan.